MayFu2025/unit1_project/README.md

         break

 with open('users.csv', mode='a') as users_list:
+    # Adds to the csv file the new user's details
     writer = csv.writer(users_list)
     writer.writerow([new_name, new_pass])
 with open(f"{new_name}.csv", mode='a') as user_data:
+    # Creates the csv file for the new user's transaction data
     writer = csv.writer(user_data)
     writer.writerow([datetime.date.today(), 0, "other"])
 print("New User Successfully Created.
 Please log-in.")